 We may earn a commission when you make a purchase via links on this site.

-Norton 360 Deluxe is the best antivirus software for 2023.
+Norton 360 Deluxe is the best antivirus of 2023.
 By combining device security, online privacy, and identity protection, it lives up to its name: It’s a proper 360 degrees security solution for your digital life.

 There is some room for improvement in its design.
 And the VPN could use a kill switch on Android, iOS, and macOS.
 But that’s all the imperfections we were able to find.